npinger/base-crm-api-client/README.md

     # This will set up a service that returns json responses.
 To return xml, add the argument format='xml'

-Then you can start working with base objects, immediately.
+Then you can start working with base objects immediately.
 Examples (assuming you have instantiated `base_conn` as above).

 Examples of getting objects: